-Computer equipment 3 years straight-line method Furniture and fixtures 5 years straight-line method Leasehold improvements 12 years declining balance method
+Computer equipment Furniture and fixtures Leasehold improvements 3 years straight-line method 5 years straight-line method 12 years declining balance method

 The Organization regularly reviews its capital assets to eliminate obsolete items.

 Capital assets acquired during the year but not placed into use are not amortized until they are placed into use.